 In February 2016, I was a speaker on the 10th Unlock the Past Genealogy Cruise.
 One of the other speakers was Judy Russell, the Legal Genealogist.
 After one of her fantastic lectures, this one on DNA, I mentioned to her that I happened to have a 93 year old uncle.
 Well, Judy very forcefully told me that I had better go and get him tested as soon as I can.

 When I got back, I asked my uncle if he would be willing to test for me.
 He agreed and I ordered a test kit from FamilyTreeDNA.
 It arrived and my uncle swabbed and we sent in the sample.
 I didn't know what to expect - what, maybe 300 matches?
 In June the results came back.
-But we got over 7,000 matches.
+He had over 7,000 matches.
 And of those, there was only one person, a third cousin, who I knew was a relative.
 None of the other 7,000 had surnames or locations that could be verified with the data I had.Well that wasn't good enough for me.
 Here I had all this data with 7,000 potential relatives and no clues as to how to make use of it.
 I started using spreadsheets to organize my DNA matches.
 Then I learned about triangulation, which could help to identify common ancestors.
 I believed that was the key.
 It seemed like a big combinatoral problem which was right up my alley.
 I realized that triangulation could not be done from one person's segment matches.
 You needed a second person.
 So I contacted my third cousin and asked if he could send me his segment match file from FamilyTreeDNA.
 He did and I combined my file and his in a spreadsheet and identified what I called "Double Matches".
 But doing this manually in Excel was tedious.
 I decided I needed to develop a program to help me and Double Match Triangulator was born.
 I contacted many other people who had DNA matches with me and many of them sent me their segment match files when I asked.
 For more of this story, see my blog post: DNA or Bust.

 I joined the International Society of Genetic Genealogy (ISOGG) and studied their wiki and followed and corresponded with many of the top genetic genealogists to learn everything I can about autosomal DNA analysis.
 Others were interested in DMT and encouraged me to continue to develop it.
-In August I released version 1.0 of DMT.
+In August of 2016, I released version 1.0 of DMT.
 In September, the announcement of RootsTech 2017 came out and there was the Innovator Showdown competition, and I thought: why not?
 Following the requirements for entry, I created a page for DMT on Devpost and made the following YouTube video for it: Double Match Triangulator won 3rd place in the RootsTech 2017 Innovator Showdown.
 That was fun and being recognized for innovation was nice.
 But I'm still not there yet.
 I know DMT can do more.
 I'm sure it can be enhanced to be able to map your DNA segments to your ancestors based on the DNA-relatives you Double Match and Triangulate with.
 It looks to me to be a big mathematical puzzle that can be solved.
 Mapping segments is something several people like Tim Janzen and Jim Bartlett been able to do with their DNA manually.
 But it's a tedious process to do manually and took them years.
 I want to automate this in DMT.
 Instead of taking years, it should take minutes.
 This will be my challenge.
 Follow along.
 We'll see how it goes.